Pecan: Cultivation

 Pecans are one of the most recently domesticated of the major crops.
 Although wild pecans were well known among native and colonial Americans as a delicacy, the commercial growth of pecans in the United States did not begin until the 1880s.
-As of 2014, the United States produced an annual crop of 264.2 e6lb, with 75% of the total crop produced in Georgia, New Mexico and Texas.
+As of 2014, the United States produced an annual crop of 264.2 e6lb, with 75% of the total crop produced in Georgia, New Mexico, and Texas.
 They can be grown from USDA hardiness zones approximately 5 to 9, and grow best where summers are long, hot and humid.
 The nut harvest for growers is typically around mid-October.
-Outside the United States, Mexico produces nearly half of the world's total, similar in volume to the United States, together accounting for 93% of global production.
-Generally, two or more trees of different cultivars must be present to pollinate each other.